-5 Article 20a, Paragraph 1(a) FDTA.
+5 Article 20a, Paragraph 1(b) FDTA.

-b A transposition,6 that is to say a realisation of a nominal value gain if a shareholding of at least 5 per cent were contributed by an individual shareholder to a company in exchange for shares, with the result that the individual shareholder would own at least 50 per cent.
+least 50 per cent.
+The minimum shareholding quota of 5 per cent will be reduced to zero as of 1 January 2020 (i.e., even a contribution of one share into a controlled company could result in a transposition treatment).
 This should not only be considered for family-owned businesses but also in the case of an IPO.
 In practice, shareholder agreements and the execution of call options could also trigger a transposition and requalify a nominal value gain into taxable income.

-In recent years, the Swiss Federal Tax Administration (SFTA) has developed a new practice for cases of 'substitutional liquidation', that is to say when a non-Swiss holding company would sell its Swiss subsidiary to a company that is tax resident in a third country and the Swiss subsidiary would be merged with the non-Swiss tax resident acquisition company, which would result in the distributable reserves of the Swiss subsidiary being transferred to a non-Swiss tax resident company and, accordingly, no longer being subject to Swiss withholding tax.
-The SFTA could in such a case levy a withholding tax at a rate that is the difference between the residual tax rate applicable pursuant the applicable double tax treaty between the seller state and Switzerland and the applicable double tax treaty between the state of the acquisition company and Switzerland.
+In recent years, the Swiss Federal Tax Administration (SFTA) has developed a new practice for cases of substitutional liquidation, that is to say when a non-Swiss holding company would sell its Swiss subsidiary to a company that is tax-resident in a third country and the Swiss subsidiary would be merged with the non-Swiss tax resident acquisition company, which would result in the distributable reserves of the Swiss subsidiary being transferred to the non-Swiss tax resident company and, accordingly, no longer being subject to Swiss withholding tax.
+The SFTA could in such a case levy a withholding tax at a rate that is the difference between the residual tax rate applicable pursuant to the applicable double tax treaty between the seller state and Switzerland and the applicable double tax treaty between the state of the acquisition company and Switzerland.

-The SFTA could in some cases also refuse the refunding of withholding tax if it is deemed that there has been an 'international transposition', that is to say if surplus were to be returned to the shareholder through the repayment of loans or by distributing capital contribution reserves instead of a dividend distribution that would be subject to Swiss withholding tax.
+The SFTA could in some cases also refuse the refunding of withholding tax if it is deemed that there has been an international transposition, that is to say if a surplus was to be returned to a shareholder through the repayment of loans or by distributing capital contribution reserves instead of a dividend distribution that would be subject to Swiss withholding tax: for example, a Swiss company held by non-Swiss individuals, which cannot benefit from a full refund of the Swiss withholding tax, would be transferred to another Swiss company that could benefit from a full refund of the Swiss withholding tax.

-Attention should also be given if a target company has an employee share option plan (ESOP) in place.
+Attention should also be given if a target company has an employee share option plan in place.
 The relevant practice is very strict in respect of the requalification of a capital gain into salary income.
-In particular, if an employee buys shares (cash settlement of the purchase, i.e., not when shares are issued as a bonus compensation) at a value that is calculated based on an agreed formula and those shares would be sold to a third party based on a different fair market value calculation, the surplus gain (i.e., the difference between the actual formula value and the effective fair market value) would be requalified as salary income and be subject to income tax, and to social security and eventually to pension funds (or even source taxes), which might be a liability of the company.
-It should be noted that these ESOP tax rules do not apply to founder shareholders or members of a board of directors who are not employees of the company.
+In particular, if an employee buys shares (cash settlement of the purchase, i.e., not when shares are issued as a bonus compensation) at a value that is calculated based on an agreed formula, and those shares would be sold to a third party based on a different fair market value calculation, the surplus gain (i.e., the difference between the actual formula value and the effective fair market value) would be requalified as salary income and be subject to income tax, and to social security and eventually to pension funds (or even source taxes), which might be a liability of the company.